ZhaoKe1024/IntelligentAlgorithmScheduler/README.md

 - ./datasets/graph_example/*.txt

 ### Topological Sorting
-ActivityGraph.py : Implementing the AOV(Activity on Vertex) Model, and provides two functions:
+ActivityGraph.py : Implementing the AOV(Activity on Vertex) and AOE(Activity on Edge) Graph Model, and provides follow functions:
-- topological_sort_all(self): Topological sorting of the graph.
+- AOV.topological_sort_all(self): Topological sorting of the graph.
-- def check_path(self, path)：determining whether a given array is a topological order (subsequence not implemented yet).
+- AOV.check_path(self, path)：determining whether a given array is a topological order (subsequence not implemented yet).
+- AOE.critical_path(self): find the critical path on this AOE Graph.

 #### Reference